What Should I Look for in an Under-Sink Water Filtration System?

 An under-sink filter can give you access to clean, delicious water in your home.
 When choosing a system, make sure to consider all the factors, including filtration method, size, and faucet compatibility.

 If you aren’t sure about your home’s water quality or want assistance choosing the right filtration system, Dr. Johns H2O can help.
-Call our office at 336-852-2525 or use the online form below to schedule an appointment with one of our experts for a free water analysis.
+Call our office at (336) 560-9540 or use the online form below to schedule an appointment with one of our experts for a water analysis.